Chas3Pap3rs/BananaBooBoo/peel/README.md

     - In Terminal @ banana(server/backend):
         - npm init -y
         - npm install bcrypt jsonwebtoken express ejs mysql2 cors dotenv
+    - DATABASE:
+        - Copy paste contents of associated bananabase.txt file in your SQL database management tool on your server/local machine to set up the initial data structure and populate it with the provided sample data, including an admin account *
+            * username: "banadmin", password: "banana" (user_id = 1) *

 * Additional Information: